 The project works at two complementary levels:

-- A series of assessment frameworks developed for specific types of projects and outputs, streamlining existing standards, and guidance around the three dimensions of the New European Bauhaus.
+A series of assessment frameworks developed for specific projects and outputs, streamlining existing standards and guidance around the three dimensions of the New European Bauhaus.
 The frameworks will be declined into self-assessment tools and used to define precise criteria for funding instruments or the labelling of projects and outputs.

 In the initial phase of the project, the focus of the work on assessment tools will be on buildings and other living spaces.

-- April - July 2022: NEB Compass drafting & testing, mobilising expertise to work on the tool
+- April - July 2022: NEB Compass drafting and testing, mobilising expertise to work on the tool

-- Next steps: iterative testing and co-creation of the self-assessment tool with the NEB Community
+- July 2024 onwards: Iterative testing of the tool with the community

 Participation in the project

-Identifying relevant indicators for each of the New European Bauhaus dimensions is an ambitious objective.
-The advancement of the project will benefit from the involvement and support of people with relevant expertise.
+Identifying relevant indicators for each New European Bauhaus dimension is an ambitious objective.
+The project's advancement benefits from the involvement and support of people with relevant expertise.

-Experts, academics and professionals in the fields of sustainability, inclusiveness and aesthetics are welcome to join and contribute with their knowledge and experience.
-As the current focus of the assessment is on buildings, participation of actors in the related sectors can complement the findings of the project team with fresh ideas, minimize the risk of biases and help to build a tool that meets the users' needs.
+Experts, academics and professionals in sustainability, inclusiveness and aesthetics are invited to join and contribute with their knowledge and experience.
+As the current focus of the assessment is on buildings, the participation of actors in the related sectors will complement the project team's findings with fresh ideas, minimize the risk of biases and help build a tool that meets users' needs.

-By participating in dedicated co-creation sessions, you will get the chance to discuss and exchange first-hand information with other experts from the construction sector on the latest technical advancement, guidelines and requirement for the design a sustainable, beautiful and inclusive buildings.
+By participating in dedicated co-creation sessions, you will get the chance to discuss and exchange first-hand information with other experts from the construction sector on the latest technical advancement, guidelines and requirements for the design of sustainable, beautiful and inclusive buildings.